A/B testing on social media is a powerful tool for making the best ads for your specific situation.

 If you use a branded hashtag, be sure to test it against other industry hashtags, too.

-This one is a little different, since rather than showing variations of your post or ad to similar groups, you show the same ad to different audiences to see which gets a better response.
+This one is a little different.
+Rather than showing variations of your post or ad to similar groups, you show the same ad to different audiences to see which gets a better response.

-For example, maybe A/B testing Facebook ads will show you that some target groups respond well to retargeting ads, but others find them creepy.
-Only testing theories like this can tell you for sure how your particular audience segments will respond.
+For example, A/B testing Facebook ads might show you that some groups respond well to retargeting ads, but others find them creepy.
+Testing theories like this can tell you exactly how particular audience segments respond.

 Your results can help you develop specialized campaigns and a strategy for each audience.

-This also works a bit differently, since you’re not creating two different versions and sending them out to distinct groups.
+This also works a bit differently.
+You’re not creating two different versions and sending them out to distinct groups.
 Instead, you should monitor your profile on a particular social network to establish a baseline number of new followers per week.
 Then, try changing one element, like your profile image or your bio, and monitor how your new follower rate changes.

 Try to post the same kind of content and the same number of posts during the weeks of your testing to minimize the influence of your posts and maximize the impact of the profile change you’re testing.

 Airbnb, for example, often updates their Facebook profile image to coordinate with seasonal events or campaigns.
 You can bet they’ve tested to ensure this strategy helps, rather than hurts, their Facebook engagement.